State transportation officials announced a $217 million highway program Monday to fix truck bottleneck routes in Los Angeles and throughout the state.

 The proposed grant award is part of the 2020 Trade Corridor Enhancement Program providing $1.359 billion over three years to 28 highway, freight rail, port and border crossing projects statewide.

-The program will be considered for adoption at the Dec.
+The program and the other recommendations will be considered for adoption at the Dec.
 2-3 meetings of the California Transportation Commission.

 The 57 and 60 freeways are among the most heavily traveled freight highway corridors in the country, SGVCG officials said, and the 2.5-mile confluence of the two highways ranks as the worst bottleneck for truck delays in California and the ninth-worst in the nation, according to the American Transportation Research Institute.